surajkarki66/startuphunt/README.md

 # startuphunt
-This is the simple django web app created by me.
+This is the simple django web app clone of product hunt.